Daigasso! Band Brothers: Gameplay

 Beating the Recording Ticket Mode at the Beginner level, which only has 1 level, unlocks the Amateur mode; and beating all five levels of Amateur mode unlocks Professional mode.
-Beating the five levels of the Professional mode unlocks the Recording Ticket Gold Mode, a harder version of Professional Recording Ticket Mode that requires a near perfect performance to beat, i.e. 297/300; Recording Ticket Gold Mode consists of only one level, with songs randomly chosen from all 5 difficulty levels.
+Beating the five levels of the Professional mode unlocks the Recording Ticket Gold Mode, a harder version of Professional Recording Ticket Mode that requires a near-perfect performance to beat, i.e., 297/300; Recording Ticket Gold Mode consists of only one level, with songs randomly chosen from all 5 difficulty levels.

 Daigasso!
 Band Brothers utilizes the Nintendo DS' Wireless Link connection to allow multiple players to join in and make music.
 In 2 to 8 player link-ups, each player, like in solo player mode, takes command of one specific instrument in the music piece.
-Each player in the group is part of a band, and must play the song together as a group, and the better each player follows along, the more in tune the song comes through.
-Every note played, right or wrong, can be heard on the other players' systems, and if every single part in the song is played by a human absolutely nothing will be automated.
-Scores are measured by percentage of notes hit, each players percentage is represented by a balloon in the bottom screen.
-This lets everyone know how they are doing in comparison to their friends score.
+Each player in the group is part of a band and must play the song together as a group; the better each player follows along, the more in tune the song comes through.
+Every note played, right or wrong, can be heard on the other players' systems, and if every single part in the song is played by a human, absolutely nothing will be automated.
+Scores are measured by percentage of notes hit; each player's percentage is represented by a balloon in the bottom screen.
+This lets everyone know how they are doing compared to their friends' scores.

-Another feature is a full blown music editor allowing the player to create their own custom tunes, using the touch screen to select the notes.
-It contains the basic features of any MIDI composer, although the players are limited to 8 parts in a song and not every single MIDI instrument is available.
+Another feature is a full-blown music editor allowing the player to create their own custom tunes, using the touch screen to select the notes.
+It contains the basic features of any MIDI composer, although the players are limited to 8 parts in a song, and not every single MIDI instrument is available.
 This mode is used by many people to recreate tunes from video games or other MIDIs using a program to convert them into sheet music.
 There is also a mode in which players can sing or hum a tune into the Nintendo DS microphone, which will be recognized by the game and converted into notes on the screen.
-Any musical piece the player compose can be transmitted wirelessly to a friend's cart(s) so they can play the song.
+Any musical piece the player composes can be transmitted wirelessly to a friend's cart(s) so they can play the song.